- Model: 304415 (311224 for the Drive X RV OTR)

 2110 - 2170 Mhz: 2.5 - 3.5 dBi

 - Retail Price: $109.99 Retail (Frequently found for ~$70)

-Revision Status: In summer 2018, weBoost has discontinued selling two versions of this antenna and have replaced it with a singular kit that provides multiple installation options.
-The new version is only 17" tall (the former options were 19" and 24"), and includes two extension poles and both the rigid & spring mount.
+- In summer 2018, weBoost discontinued selling two versions of the trucker OTR antenna and replaced it with a singular kit that provides multiple installation options.
+The newer version is 17" tall (the former options were 19" and 24") and includes two extension poles and both the rigid & spring mount.
 The antenna itself remains identical.